View all Close all

 Once you have chosen your preferred candidate you should complete an authorisation of approval form (Word) in order for HR to commence the onboarding process for the successful candidate.

 It is a legal requirement that St George’s checks new starters have a right to work in the UK before they commence work.
-See our guidance on making these checks (Word) on read more on GOV.uk.
+See our guidance on making these checks (PDF) on read more on GOV.uk.

 Individuals in some roles will require a DBS check.
 This is required for staff in roles where they may have direct contact with children and vulnerable adults.
 See St George’s policy on DBS checks and a list of roles that require DBS checks.
 There may be other roles which a manager deems should have DBS checks.